davidinfosec/DavidInfosec/readme.md

 ## About Me

 Hello!
-I'm DavidInfosec, a passionate sound engineer and front-end developer, soon to pursue a career in network engineering and security.
+I'm DavidInfosec, a passionate sound engineer and developer, soon to pursue a career in network engineering and security.

 ## My Technical Blog @ DavidInfosec.com